edjw/game-image-resizer/README.md

 Standalone builds of this are in the [dist folder](https://github.com/edjw/game-image-resizer/tree/master/dist)

-If you run it as as a standalone program, the image folders are added into your Home directory
+If you run it as as a standalone program on Mac, the image folders are added into your Home directory.

+If you run it as as a standalone program on Windows, the image folders are added into the same folder as the program.

 Alternatively run it as a script...